CONTENTS

 provides people with the foundational skills and abilities they need to get a

-for training programs delivered through the post-secondary institutions that
+$22.2 million for training programs delivered through the post-secondary

-provide people with the skills and credentials they need to work in an
+institutions that provide people with the skills and credentials they need to

-in-demand occupation in sectors such as health care, construction, mining, and
+work in an in-demand occupation in sectors such as health care, construction,

-manufacturing; $25.9 million for pre-employment programs and services
+mining, and manufacturing; $25.9 million for pre-employment programs and

-which are offered through third-party partnerships and include work placement
+services which are offered through third-party partnerships and include work

-opportunities and career counselling; and $10.4 million to support persons
+placement opportunities and career counselling; and $10.4 million to

 or an increase of $2 million this year.
 This additional investment will